-After identifying the material type, the next consideration must be the rated lifting capacity required.
-Remember that the rated lifting capacity of the sling must often be greater than the weight of the load to be lifted.
+To calculate lifting capacity, first identify your material type and consider the rated lifting capacity required.
+The rated lifting capacity of the sling must often be greater than the weight of the load to be lifted.
 Because the angle of pull on the leg of a sling varies with the leg angle, forces may be exerted on a sling greater than the user may expect.
-Fell free to consult the sling angle factor chart for rigging calculations.
-To calculate the load on a particular sling leg proceed as follows:

 |Leg Angle||Load Factor|